browserify/browserify/readme.markdown

 # third-party tools

+If you want to efficiently re-compile the bundle automatically when you edit files, you can use [watchify](https://github.com/substack/watchify).

 If you are using express or connect, you can use [enchilada](https://github.com/shtylman/node-enchilada) or [browserify-middleware](https://github.com/ForbesLindesay/browserify-middleware) to host your bundles as middleware.